 Sample question types:

-What’s on your reader’s mind?
-Ask questions related to what’s going on in their world - upcoming sporting events, new seasons starting, current events are all great conversation starters.
+Ask questions related to what’s going on in the world - upcoming sporting events, new seasons starting, current events are all great conversation starters.

 Get to Know You Questions